shanewignall/promise-all-delay/README.md

 # promise-all-delay
-Promise.all, but with an optional delay!
-Browser-compatible.
+Promise.all, but sequential and with an optional delay.